gazebosim/design/gui_interactions.md

 * **Priority**: Must have
 * **References**
     * [Gazebo tutorial](http://gazebosim.org/tutorials?tut=model_editor#Addmeshes)
-        * Gazebo-classic's default behavious is to create a link and use the mesh as geometry for both visual and collision.
+        * Gazebo-classic's default behavior is to create a link and use the mesh as geometry for both visual and collision.
 * **User stories**
     * User has a 3D mesh and wants to create a rigid model from it.